lblod/dm-count-report-generation-service/README.md

 }
 ```

 It's a list of endpoints specifying a SPARQL endpoint URL and a list of resources to count.
 There is a JSON schema so you should not make any mistaktes.
 If you do mess up the schema though the program will crash on startup and you'll get a slap on the wrist.
+Both short notations of URI's and full ones are supported.

 ## Testing